TheBIMsider/GHTP/README.md

 # GHTP
 My personal version of the public GHT app - trust me nobody wants this golf stats ⛳🤔

-You can find the public version with instrcutions and a repo to fork here 👇
+You can find the public version with instrcutions and a repo to fork [HERE](https://github.com/TheBIMsider/GHT)

 # 🏌️‍♂️ Golf Handicap Tracker